Fenced Frame

 Note: This holds because when the element has been removed from the DOM, its removal steps immediately destroy the fenced navigable.

-4. Navigate element’s fenced navigable to urn uuid using element’s node document, with historyHandling set to "replace", referrerPolicy set to "no-referrer", and shared storage context.
+5. Navigate element’s fenced navigable to navigation url or urn using element’s node document, with historyHandling set to "replace", referrerPolicy set to "no-referrer", and shared storage context.

 Tests